IronRadon/good_boards_app/README.md

 Both the searches and scrape work in conjunction through heavy modification of the Twitter typeahead library and the FriendlyURI gem.

 **Single-Page:** The Backbone.js framework is used to create a fully single page application, from sign in to sign out.
+The navigation bar view contains its own logic to create a smooth rendering experience upon sign in/sign out.

 ###Technologies and Languages used:
 * Ruby/Rails, in particular Nokogiri, FriendlyURI